 Lunch & Tour: Best Friends Animal Sanctuary

-You can eat until you’re properly satisfied after a long drive at their all-you-can-eat buffet for 5 measly dollars.
-It’s cheap--which means it’s freakin’ awesome for families.
+Fill up at their all-you-can-eat buffet for 5 measly, family-friendly dollars.
 And it’s delicious.
-Goodbye fast food drive-thru, those freebie plastic toys got nothin’ on real-life animals.
+Goodbye fast-food drive-thru; those freebie plastic toys got nothin’ on real-life animals.

 Then take a tour of the sanctuary.
 1:00 p.m. or 2:30 p.m.
-It’s two hours of squealing with delight over the cutest animals you’ll ever see.
-And it will warm that heart of yours after hours in the car threatening your kids to get them to stop threatening each other.
+It’s two hours of squealing with delight over the cutest, saved-est animals you’ll ever see.
+And it will soften that heart of yours after hours in the car threatening your kids to stop threatening each other, or else.

 Grocery Shopping: Honey's Marketplace (260 East 300 West)

 For many of us, the cost of dining out can hamstring family travel.
 Save your dollars for the rock shops and grab some groceries at Honey’s Marketplace in Kanab.
 The locals boast it has the cleanest floors they’ve ever seen, so not only will you save money and eat healthy, you can track your muddy hiking boots all over them.

 CAMPGROUND: Hitch N Post (30/50 amp hookups, cabins, tent sites)

 Dinner: Picnic at Jacob Hamblin Park (437 North 100 East)